PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_2026-07-14.md

 1. Confirm `git status --short --branch` is clean and local `fb-refactor5` matches `origin/fb-refactor5`.
-2. Audit the remaining 294-line orchestrator for decision logic rather than orchestration glue; do not move the explicit ordered sequencing merely to reduce line count.
+2. Audit `ArtifactPlan.from_options` and the direct exporter call sites for the next bounded unrequested-artifact or compatibility-contract gap.
-3. If no bounded decision remains, select the next unfinished fixed-pipeline or exporter contract task from the broader Goal instead of introducing a large mechanical wrapper.
+3. Characterize existing defaults and legacy output keys before adding a typed artifact field or moving another guard; do not infer a new public option.
-4. Preserve the existing changed flags, line refreshes, and explicit short-circuits while making that selection.
+4. Keep the audited 294-line PyTorch source orchestrator as explicit sequencing unless a new bounded decision is found.
 5. Run only the focused synthetic/ownership/static checks unless the user asks for broader conversion validation.
 Use `uv`, run inference sequentially if any is explicitly requested, commit and push coherent units, and do not